Ultimate Guide to Cenote Dos Ojos (2024)

 Cenote Dos Ojos Entrance

-On arrival, stop by the park entrance to purchase tickets (tickets are around $17 USD) and then it’s 2km to the cenote entrance – if you travel by public bus or a Colectivo shared minibus then you will have to walk from the ticket office to the cenote which is around 2km/20 minutes each way.
+On arrival, stop by the park entrance to purchase tickets (tickets are 450MXN around 22 USD) and then it’s 2km to the cenote entrance – if you travel by public bus or a Colectivo shared minibus then you will have to walk from the ticket office to the cenote which is around 2km/20 minutes each way.

 A map with the safety rules for diving and swimming at Dos Ojos